Nsustain/nsustain.com/README.md

-The [Security Hall of Fame](./HALL_OF_FAME.md) recognizes individuals who have helped improve the security of Naustain.
+The [Security Hall of Fame](./HALL_OF_FAME.md) recognizes individuals who have helped improve the security of Nsustain.
 If you've discovered a vulnerability, please report it to security@nsustain.com.
-Your contribution is greatly appreciated and will help make Naustain a safer place for everyone ❤️
+Your contribution is greatly appreciated and will help make Nsustain a safer place for everyone ❤️

 <br>